eldoriarpg/EMMI/README.md

 #### Color
 Description: Changes the color of the text.
 Color is set by a char.\
-To reset the color use the 'r' char\
+To reset the color use the 'r' char.\
+The other colors are the common minecraft colors.
+You can find them [here](https://wiki.vg/Chat#Colors). \
 Start Marker: `[c=<ColorChar>]`\
 End Marker: The color doesn't have an end marker.
 It just overrides the last set color.\
 Examples: